dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp1101.md

 The box on the left represents the CAR, and the box on the right is the CDR.
 The values stored in a particular cons cell are either drawn in the appropriate box or represented by an arrow from the box to a representation of the referenced value.4 For instance, the list (1 2 3), which consists of three cons cells linked together by their CDRs, would be diagrammed like this:

-However, most of the time you work with lists you won't have to deal with individual cons cells--the functions that create and manipulate lists take care of that for you.
+However, most of the time you work with lists you won't have to deal with individual cons cells -- the functions that create and manipulate lists take care of that for you.
 For example, the LIST function builds a cons cells under the covers for you and links them together; the following LIST expressions are equivalent to the previous CONS expressions:

 (list 1) ==> (1) (list 1 2) ==> (1 2) (list 1 2 3) ==> (1 2 3)